 Prospero is the exciting technology that drives C&T’s distinctive approach to making theatre with people.
 We believe technology and drama together can change people’s lives, learning and communities.
-Where ever they are.
+Wherever they are.
 To prove it we built Prospero to do the job.

-Prospero is enabling C&T to extend the audience for its work mixing drama, learning and digital technology, but we are also growing into a digital platform that can be used by other artists, organisations and cultural venues for the creation and distribution of their own creative learning content.
+Prospero is enabling C&T to extend its audience, but we are also developing it into a digital platform that can be used by other artists, organisations and cultural venues for the creation and distribution of their own creative learning content.

 We are currently testing Prospero, thanks to The Paul Hamlyn Foundation awarding C&T a grant to create a range of Prospero interactive dramas in collaboration with a number of primary schools in Worcestershire.
 C&T ware creating content for use across these schools, training teachers in the use of the Prospero system and evaluating its impact.
 These West Midlands schools will also use Prospero to collaborate with counterparts in New York City and Kenya.